groovy-tutorial/groovy-tutorial/manuscript/02_06_Collections.md

 	1. `mixedMap.cluckers`
 6. `println mixedMap` is called to display the map contents

->I'd suggest you stick with strings as keys for now.
+T> I'd suggest you stick with strings as keys for now.
 I'd also suggest that using one type for your keys will usually make life a lot easier.

 For those interested in such things, the `(cluckers)` key isn't affected if I change the value of `cluckers` later on.
 If you append the code below to the chicken example you'll see that `mixedMap.get(cluckers)` will now return `null` as the match fails.
 You'll also notice that `println mixedMap` is the same output you get before changing `cluckers`: